judka-uriel/uriel-book/uriel_en.md

 But the rabbis ignored this warning.
 Therefore the Temple was destroyed and the sacrifices were abolished.

-The warning was given by an Essene, the leader of the Zealots, since the Essenes did not defile the Sabbath with work connected to sacrifices.
+The warning was given by an Essene since the Essenes did not defile the Sabbath with work connected to sacrifices.
 As a result, the Essene was condemned by the Sadducees and executed by the Romans, but subsequently the ones who suffered from antisemitic slanders were Pharisees.